mulesoft-labs/exchange-documentation-samples/README.md

 This repository has some projects and files as examples to be published through the exchange publishing services.

-You could see examples of uses at publishing section of our documentation:
+You could see examples of uses at the publishing section of our documentation:

 ## Publishing Maven projects: